Neznany/fluxgym_bucket/README.md

 height = 864

-# Example 2 for bucket with non square images preserving the maximum quality
+# Example 2 for bucket with non square images preserving the maximum quality and aspect

 resize: 0